amonull/space-invaders/README.md

 this project was made for my colleges event driven programming module

 IMPORTANT:
+this program uses match-case statements so python must be version 3.10 or above

-as of april 28 2022 this program is not fully complete there are still parts that needs to be made like player win and loss, and bases.
+as of may 15 2022 this program is not fully complete there are still parts that needs to be made like player win and loss, and bases.

 **Installation:**